robokow/hyde/_posts/2015-2-13-Disctraction-free-writing.md

 ---
 layout: post
 title: Distraction free writing!
+tag: [Nothing, Writing, Static Site Generators]
 ---

 Writing freely means you just let go, let it flow and let those words come.
-Loose your inner censor and let those words appear as they come.
-For that it's essential to have a clean interface that helps you to write freely.
+Lose your inner censor and let those words appear as they come.
+To do so it's essential to have a clean interface that helps you to write freely.
+To give you some focus.

 ![Just write](/images/just-write.jpg)